 The limitation of liability for this Call-Off Contract is stated in Clause 11.2 of the Core Terms.

-The Estimated Year 1 Charges used to calculate liability in the first Contract Year is £37,000.00 Ex VAT
+The Estimated Year 1 Charges used to calculate liability in the first Contract Year is REDACTED TEXT under FOIA Section 43 Commercial Interests.

 CALL-OFF CHARGES